hortonworks/dlm_app/README.md

 If your goal is to build and package the core dataplane project for distribution, trigger `./dp-docker-build.sh package` without any additional arguments.
 This would generate a tar with name `dp-core` labelled with correct version.
 This tarball includes deployment scripts and relevant docker images.

+## Generating license reports
+* For `sbt` projects, we have added `sbt-license-report` plugin for both core and dlm.
+It can be triggered from sbt console by using: `dumpLicenseReport ` from relevant module.
+The report can be found at `target/license-reports` in the individual project's working directory.
+* For `nodejs`/`yarn` projects, we have added `nlf` as a dev dependency.
+It can be triggered using `yarn run report:licenses`.
+The report is displayed on console.
+* We have added `gradle-license-report` for gateway.
+It can be triggered using `gradle generateLicenseReport`.
+The report can be found at `build/reports/dependency-license` in the project's working directory.

 ## Setup (from source)